cakephp/docs/en/development/configuration.rst

 Loaded configuration files merge their data with the existing runtime configuration in Configure.
 This allows you to overwrite and add new values into the existing runtime configuration.
+By setting ``$merge`` to true, values will not ever overwrite the existing configuration.

 Storing runtime configuration
 -----------------------------